newtheatre/history-project/README.md

 See the [site documentation](https://history.newtheatre.org.uk/docs/).

+## Asset Storage

+All photographs and image assets are stored using the [theatre's SmugMug](https://photos.newtheatre.org.uk/).

+Other binary assets are stored under `assets/` using [Git LFS](https://git-lfs.github.com/).
+This separates these large files from the main repository.
+If you do not have LFS set up on your machine please do not attempt to commit assets as this would bloat the repository.

 ## Repo Mirror

 This repo is mirrored here: http://git.wjdp.uk/wjdp/history-project.
 It's kept up to date by Will's pushes so may be a little behind.